 Find out how everything in a chemistry lab works, from pipettes to burners to recrystallization to storage.
 You'll get precise instructions on how to work and perform certain scientific duties in the chem lab, whether it's chemical or just ordinary high school science.

 Watch this video on how to perform gravity filtration in the chemistry lab.
-As an example of how to separate a supernatant from a precipitate by gravity filtration, the movie explains the separation of iron(III) hydroxide.
+As an example of how to separate supernatant from a precipitate by gravity filtration, the movie explains the separation of iron(III) hydroxide.
 The movie also explains how to dissolve iron(III) hydroxide on a filter paper by adding hydrochloric acid.

 The precipitate is separated from the filtrate by gravity filtration using a filter paper and funnel.
-This technique is suitable for separation of a coarse precipitate.
+This technique is suitable for the separation of a coarse precipitate.
 Choose a filter paper suitable for the particle size of the precipitate.

 Vacuum filtration rather than gravity filtration is suitable for the separation of a precipitate consisting of light and fine particles.
 Unless the filter paper tightly sticks to the funnel, air comes into the funnel leg, and the filtration speed decreases.
-Keep the sample surface about 5 mm lower than the upper rim of the filter paper to prevent the sample from overflow.
+Keep the sample surface about 5 mm lower than the upper rim of the filter paper to prevent the sample from overflowing.

 Want to master Microsoft Excel and take your work-from-home job prospects to the next level?
 Jump-start your career with our Premium A-to-Z Microsoft Excel Training Bundle from the new Gadget Hacks Shop and get lifetime access to more than 40 hours of Basic to Advanced instruction on functions, formula, tools, and more.

 Other worthwhile deals to check out:

 - 97% off The Ultimate 2021 White Hat Hacker Certification Bundle

 - 98% off The 2021 Accounting Mastery Bootcamp Bundle